janikvonrotz/dotfiles/README.md

 # dotfiles

-Vim, zsh, fzf config and much more.
+Vim, zsh, fish, fzf config and much more.

 ## Usage